nseniak/opwatch/README.md

 Opwatch draws from the Unix toolbox philosophy.
 Like Unix commands, processors are components that consume an input, perform a function, and produce an output.
 Inputs and outputs can be connected using pipelines.

-Many processors, like `tail` and `grep`, are named after their Unix counterparts and have a similar function.
+Many processors, like `tail` and `grep`, are named after their Unix counterpart and have a similar function.
 However, they don't necessarily have the exact same options or behavior.
 The goal here is to reuse good ideas and familiar names from Unix, not to stick to the letter.

 Here are several key differences between Opwatch processors and Unix commands: